Anand family

 Anand family, or the Anand–Sahni family, is an Indian show business family active in Hindi cinema (Bollywood).
 It originates from the Anand brothers: Chetan Anand, Dev Anand and Vijay Anand.
 Their father's name was Pishorimal Anand.
 The Anand brothers had five sisters: Savitri, Sheila, Kanta, Lata and Usha.

 In a film industry dominated by familial connections the Anand brothers served as an important bridge between various Bollywood film clans.

 Background

 The Anand Family is a prominent Indian film family, known for its contributions to Bollywood through acting, directing, and filmmaking.
-The family originally hails from Gurdaspur, Punjab, British India.
+The family originally hails from Gurdaspur, Punjab, India.
 The Anand family has had a lasting impact on Indian cinema, influencing storytelling, acting styles, and filmmaking techniques across generations.
 Navketan Films Founded by Chetan and Dev Anand in 1949, this production house has produced some of Indian cinema's most iconic films.

 Chetan Anand

 In 1943, Chetan Anand married actress Uma Anand, a Bengali Christian woman of Brahmin heritage.
 Uma's father, Gyanesh Chandra Chatterji, was the principal of Government Law College, Lahore, and he was the son of Rev. Probhat Chandra Chatterji, a Christian priest.
 Uma's mother, Ila Chatterji, was a first cousin of Mona Singha, better known as Kalpana Kartik, wife of Chetan's younger brother Dev Anand.
 He has two sons Ketan Anand and Vivek Anand.